psharma15/RF-Vital-Sensing/README.md

 	* pNN50 (Number of pairs of *adjacent* NN intervals differing by more than 50ms, divided by total number of all NN intervals)
 	* LF power (Power in 0.04-0.15 Hz)
 	* HF power (Power in 0.15-0.7 Hz)
+	* 2D LF/HF graph
-* We have tried both fundamental and harmonic NCS, as peak from Harmonic is much more accurate, but with *low* SNR.
+* We have tried both fundamental and harmonic NCS to estimate RR interval, as peak from Harmonic is much more accurate, but with *low* SNR.

 ## File organization
 ----------------------------------------------------------------------------------------------------------------------------------------